dabihdevs/dabihdevs/README.md

 #### Skills:
-- 🐍 PYTHON
+- 🐍 PYTHON (data analysis and visualization, machine learning models, software development)
-- 👨‍💻 C#
-- 🖌 INKSCAPE
+- 🖌 VECTOR DESIGN
-- 📷 GIMP
+- 📷 IMAGE EDITING

 #### About me now:
-- 🔭 I’m currently working on my own videogame using Python
+- 🔭 I’m currently creating a videogame from scratch using Python
-- 🌱 I’m currently learning C#, SQL, HTML, CSS
+- 🌱 I’m currently learning C#, SQL, HTML, CSS, JS
 - ⚡ Fun fact: Dabih is the name of a star in the Capricorn constellation